How Hot Coffee Can Help Make a Sale

 That study, along with the personal experience of accepting a low ball offer on her apartment over a hot cup of tea, spurred Dr. Thalma Lobel, a psychologist at Tel Aviv University, to take a deep dive into the relatively unexplored landscape of how things we touch, smell, and feel unconsciously influence our decisions.
 She wrote about her findings in a new book Sensation: The New Science of Physical Intelligence.

 An Innocent Question

 The good news is that you don’t need to rely on hot coffee alone to seal a sales deal.
-Lobel reveals that warm, pleasant weather not only affects moods, the time-worn conversation starter is rather revealing.
+Lobel reveals that warm, pleasant weather not only affects moods, but the time-worn conversation starter is also rather revealing.

 “‘How about this weather?’ is actually polite code for ‘What’s going on with you?’
 The answer to this seemingly innocent question may sometimes influence your judgements and decisions.”